Ibrahim-Rezq/egfwd-storefront-api/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+Copyright © 2012 - 2020, Udacity, Inc.
+This project contains educational content provided by Udacity and is subject to the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License (CC BY-NC-ND 3.0).

 ---